phil294/GitLG/README.md

 ### Customization

-All blue buttons are completely customizable; you can edit and add as many actions.
+All blue buttons are completely customizable; you can edit and add as many actions as you like.
 You don't *have* to customize it though, the defaults should be fine for most use cases.

 Let's say you wanted to add a `git switch` action button, with convenience checkboxes for `--detach` and / or `--force`.
 There are four kinds of actions: `global` (top icons), `commit` (right box), `branch` (right box if any branch present) and `stash` (right box if stash present).